Get Your Free High Bay Lighting Layout

 What Is a LED High Bay Lighting Calculator?

-A high bay lighting calculator is a simple tool that allows you to estimate the number of fixtures you will need to properly light a space.
-It’s a starting point.
-A better option is to create a lighting plan for the indoor space.
+A LED high bay lighting spacing calculator, also known as a simple lighting count calculator, allows you to estimate the number of fixtures you will need to properly light a space.

 The lighting plan will provide you with the number of fixtures.
 It will also give a visual detail where the lights should be installed.
 Location, brightness on the floor or work plane, and balanced lighting will also be shown.

-A lighting calculator provides rough estimates.
-A lighting plan provides a detailed report and calculations of light locations, light levels and light balance.
+A lighting calculator provides rough estimates whereas a lighting plan provides a detailed report and calculations of light locations, light levels and light balance.